attkauppi/devopswithdocker2020/README.md

 Github repository is [here](https://github.com/attkauppi/flask_example/).

-[Flask application] runnin on heroku can be found [here](https://flaskexampledevops.herokuapp.com/).
+Flask application running on heroku can be found [here](https://flaskexampledevops.herokuapp.com/).

 Dockerfile looked like this: